 Being an addict makes you alone.— Ed Latimore (@EdLatimore) October 26, 2020

 It's a remarkably destructive cycle that can only be broken by getting your shit together.

 In summary, to stop relapsing, you have to:

 - Hit a breaking point and have the desire to quit

 - Improve your environment so you aren’t easily triggered

 - Distract yourself by socializing with good friends

 I hope my perspective will set you up for a new life of long-term sobriety.

 But if there is one important takeaway, it’s to never give up on your recovery plan.
-Sobriety made the biggest impact for both my mental health and wellbeing and I encourage you to keep fighting the good fight.
+Sobriety made the biggest impact on both my mental health and well-being and I encourage you to keep fighting the good fight.